Cosa sono i prodotti per la duplicazione sottovuoto e come ottimizzarne la produzione?

 • Bubble Elimination: Vacuum pressure removes trapped air from the liquid material, preventing voids or surface defects in the final product.
 Per esempio, a silicone mold for a dental crown prototype would trap air bubbles without vacuum—resulting in a crown with gaps that don’t fit the patient’s tooth.

-• Full Detail Filling: Reduced pressure lowers the material’s viscosity, letting it flow into tiny mold cavities (PER ESEMPIO., 0.05mm-wide textures on a phone case prototype) that gravity alone can’t reach.
+• Full Detail Filling: Reduced pressure lowers the material’s viscosity, letting it flow into tiny mold cavities (per esempio., 0.05mm-wide textures on a phone case prototype) that gravity alone can’t reach.

-Esempio nel mondo reale: An aerospace engineer uses vacuum duplicating to create a replica of an aircraft wing component.
+Esempio del mondo reale: An aerospace engineer uses vacuum duplicating to create a replica of an aircraft wing component.
 The vacuum ensures the resin fills every small channel in the mold—critical for testing how air flows through the component during flight.

 The quality of vacuum duplicating products depends entirely on choosing the right materials for each stage.
 Below is a breakdown of core materials and their use cases: